GSA-TTS/federal-website-standards/standards/banner.md

 category: ["Consistent visual design and agency brand identity"]
 why: The banner identifies official websites of government organizations in the United States.
 status: Pending
+description: The federal government banner identifies official federal government sites.
+Learn how to implement the banner on your federal government site.
 surveyLink:
 eleventyExcludeFromCollections: false
 date: Last modified